sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ### 100% code coverage

-I often see that management demands a certain percentage of lines of code covered by automated tests: it could be anywhere from 70% to even 100%.
+I often see that management demands a certain number of lines of code covered by automated tests: it could be anywhere from 70% to even 100%.
+This values is called _code coverage_.

 I> I used to use _code coverage_ and _test coverage_ interchangeably.
 However, they are different terms: code coverage measures the proportion of lines of code executed during a test run, and test coverage measures how well tests cover the functionality requirements.